algolia/instantsearch/docgen/src/guides/angular-integration.md

 })
 export class HitsComponent implements OnInit {
   // Define how your component state will look like,
-  // and intialize it with an empty hits array
+  // and initialize it with an empty hits array
   state: { hits: {}[] } = { hits: [] };

   constructor(private instantSearchService: InstantSearchService) {}